Where Do I Start?

 What Size Of Stove Do I Need?

-We will work out the best size requirement for your space based on the dimensions of the room and various other factors such as insulation, number of outside walls etc. This is a particularly important area to get right if you are planning a central-heating installation as unbalanced ratios between output to room and water heating can cause all sorts of problems.
+We will work out the best size requirement for your space based on the dimensions of the room and various other factors such as insulation, number of outside walls etc. This is a particularly important area to get right.

 Many websites provide a heat loss calculator but we always prefer to run the figures through our own programme as we have been working with it for many years and are assured of its reliability across many building types.
 We can also take into account any design features specific to your house such as an open stairwell, high ceilings, conservatory, etc.